-Increased Risk of Serious Illness in Underserved Communities
+Increased Risk of Serious Illness in Medically Underserved Communities

 What are the common immunizations provided by Genoa pharmacies?

 Historically, we have focused on flu vaccines for our consumers and clinic staff in the fall.
 After COVID-19 vaccines were approved in late 2020, we moved quickly to gain access and administer as many shots as possible.
-To date, Genoa has provided over 100,000 COVID-19 vaccines for our communities.
 Genoa pharmacists can also provide traditional vaccines like pneumonia, shingles, and tetanus, diphtheria, pertussis (Tdap).
-We are working to expand our offerings to meet the needs of our consumers.

 How are immunizations beneficial to the behavioral health community?